markmoxon/elite-source-code-library/versions/apple/1-source-files/images/README.md

 # Image binaries for the Apple II version of Elite

-This folder contains the image binaries from the original game disc for the Apple II version of Elite on Ian Bell's personal website.
+This folder contains the image binaries from the original game disk for the Apple II version of Elite on Ian Bell's personal website.

 * [$.DIALS5.bin]($.DIALS5.bin) is the dashboard image